Teradata/product-help/UseCases/SalesOffload/README.md

 PARTITION BY COLUMN;
 ```

-We have re-defined our foreign table to include a <b>PATHPATTERN</b> clause.
-When looking at historical data by date, this allows us to read only the files we need!
+You have re-defined your foreign table to include a <b>PATHPATTERN</b> clause.
+When looking at historical data by date, this allows you to read only the files you need!

-Now let's re-create our user-friendly view that allows for this path filtering...
+Now, recreate your user-friendly view that allows for path filtering:

 ```sql